sophiajt/jntrnr.github.io/_posts/2015-11-11-steam-machines.md

 Now that we know the plan, is that plan the right plan?
 Specifically, does the Steam Machine have a home?

 It's clear to me that a device like the Steam Machine has value in the market.
 It's smaller than a gaming console, more flexible, and just as powerful.
 I've spent countless hours gaming, reading news, watching movies, and even programming on mine.
-I've even stopped using my Playstation 4 for gaming, opting instead to do all my gaming on the Alpha.
+I've even stopped using my Playstation 4, opting instead to do all my gaming on the Alpha.

 But as I look at the Steam Machine release this week, I have some concerns.